imixs/imixs-workflow/src/site/markdown/core/itemcollection.md

-#The ItemCollection
+# The ItemCollection
 The Imixs ItemCollection is a generic value object used by the Imixs-Workflow API.
-You can see an ItemCollection as a kind of document which contains a various set of properties (Items).
+You can see an ItemCollection as a kind of document which contains a set of properties (called _Items_).
 Each Item of an ItemCollection consists of a name and a value.
 The value of an Item can be any serializeable data object.
 So an ItemCollection is a very flexible data structure.

 Each Workitem processed by the Imixs-Workflow engine is represented by an instance of an ItemCollection.
-But also other Entities used by the Imixs-Workflow - like the Model Entities - are represented as instances of an ItemCollection.
+But also other Entities used by the Imixs-Workflow - like the Model Entities - are represented in the same object structure.
 The ItemCollection provides methods which makes it very easy to create, access or modify the properties of an ItemCollection.
 See the following example:

     import org.imixs.workflow.ItemCollection;

     ItemCollection myItemCollection=new ItemCollection;
     myItemCollection.replaceItemValue("FirstName","Anna");
     myItemCollection.replaceItemValue("CostCenter",new Integer(4010));
+    myItemCollection.appendItemValue("team","mark");
+    myItemCollection.appendItemValue("team","anna");

-The method 'replaceItemValue()' adds a new Item or replaces the value of an existing item.
-This code example demonstrates the usage of the replaceItemValue method.
-The code creates a new empty ItemCollection and adds two new items.
+The method _replaceItemValue_ adds a new Item or replaces the value of an existing item.
+This code example creates a new empty ItemCollection and adds three new items.
 The first Item with the name "FirstName" contains a String value and the second item "CostCenter" contains an Integer value.
+For the third item 'team' the  method _appendItemValue_ is used, which allows to add multiple values into one item.

 ###Getter Methods
 The ItemCollection provides different methods to access items values.
 Some of the  methods are type-save and allow to access a value of a specific type.
 See the following example: